Glossary TermApril 20, 2024

 • Major exchange news

 Why: These events cause extreme volatility.
-You'll likely get liquidated by the wick.
+You will most likely get liquidated by the wick.

 Right: Close leveraged positions before major events.
-Or trade smaller size with wider stops.
+Or trade with smaller size and wider stops.

 Pro Tips from Experienced Traders

-1. Pretend leverage doesn't exist - Trade as if you're using 1x, then slowly add leverage once profitable
+1. Pretend leverage does not exist — Trade as if you are using 1x, then slowly add leverage once you are profitable

 2. Liquidation is the enemy — Your #1 goal is to not get liquidated.
 Profits come second.

-3. Use isolated margin - Don't use cross margin (where one liquidation can wipe your entire account)
+3. Use isolated margin — Do not use cross margin (where one liquidation can wipe out your entire account)

-4. Set alerts - Get notified when price approaches your liquidation level
+4. Set up alerts — Get notified when the price approaches your liquidation level

-5. Keep a trading journal - Write down every liquidation and what you learned
+5. Keep a trading journal — Log every liquidation and what you learned

-6. Start small - If you're new, use 2-3x leverage maximum
+6. Start small — If you are new, use max 2-3x leverage

 7. Respect the market — The market can stay irrational longer than you can stay solvent